Christian Angermayer: Political activities

 Since 2011, he has been a member of the World Economic Forum's (WEF) Young Global Leaders programme and Global Growth Companies' Advisory Council.
 He is also a member of the Clinton Global Initiative.

-He is on the Presidential Advisory Council of president Paul Kagame of Rwanda.
+He is on the Presidential Advisory Council of Paul Kagame who has been president of Rwanda since 2000.

 In 2019, after former UK prime minister Tony Blair's Africa Governance Initiative (AGI) was set up in Rwanda, Blair led a delegation to Kigali, which included Angermayer, who headed the business faction, which consisted of more than 45 European investors.
 Like Angermayer, Blair belongs to a group of advisors to Kagame, which also includes former US president Bill Clinton, businessman and professor Michael Porter, former World Bank's president Paul Wolfowitz.

+Scientific American claims that, "Angermayer is plugged in to the German political scene, and is on good terms with German Chancellor Angela Merkel."
+According to Sifted, Angermayer "has also won the ear of political leaders — his sideboard has pictures of him with German chancellor Angela Merkel and Austrian chancellor Sebastian Kurz and European Central Bank head Christine Lagarde[...]."
+According to Handelsblatt, in the Eurozone crisis, Angermayer served as a contact person for Merkel due to his connection with hedge funds.
+(Note: Handelsblatt: "Auf seinem Sideboard finden sich Fotos mit Altkanzlerin Angela Merkel, für die er aufgrund seiner Hedgefonds-Kontakte ein Ansprechpartner in der Euro-Krise war[...]")
+Stern notes that around 2012, Angermayer's business faltered, and he shifted focus towards using his gift as a networker to broker contacts for high-level politicians and businesses.
+In 2012 alone, he offered to arrange around a dozen meetings with CDU politician Philipp Mißfelder.

+Angermayer has been hosting exclusive side events as one of the Munich Security Conference sponsors.

 Views

 Angermayer advocates what he calls the "Next Human Agenda", promoting technologies aimed at extending human healthspan and wellbeing.
 He has been a prominent proponent of the "psychedelic renaissance" in medicine, arguing for the therapeutic potential of psychedelic compounds in mental-health treatment.
 Recalling his first psychedelic experience, which he went through in 2014, he said, "I came out of the trip thinking if it's bringing this amount of positivity to me as a healthy happy person, I can totally understand how it has the medical potential to help people with depression, anxiety, addiction, and all that stuff."
 The media outlet Sifted remarks that, "Instrumental in the founding of Compass Pathways and chairman of atai Life Sciences, Christian Angermayer has been leading a global psychedelic renaissance."
 Compact writes that Angermayer is a futurist and "the most enthusiastic and visible psychedelic salesman."